 Copyright Notice

-© European Union, 2021
+© European Union, 2025

 Reproduction is authorised, provided the source is acknowledged, save where otherwise stated.
-Where prior permission must be obtained for the reproduction or use of textual and multimedia information (sounds, images, software, etc.) such permission shall cancel the above-mentioned general permission and shall clearly indicate any restriction on use.
+Where prior permission must be obtained for the reproduction or use of textual and multimedia information (sounds, images, software, etc.), such permission shall cancel the above-mentioned general permission and shall clearly indicate any restriction on use.